 Demonstrated track record of securing substantial external grant funding for research

 Current appointment at the assistant professor level or higher

 Cover letter outlining research and teaching interests and qualifications, and how, through research and teaching, you will contribute to our goals to engender a more inclusive and diverse school;

 Representative publication or job market paper; and

-Names, affiliations and contact information of three references from who we should expect letters.
-Applicants should ask each referee to send the letter via AcademicJobsOnline.
+Names, affiliations, and contact information of three references from whom we should expect letters.
+Applicants should ask each referee to send the letters via AcademicJobsOnline.

 Application review will begin in late autumn 2018, with interviews in early 2019.
 Applications will continue to be accepted until the position is filled.

 Boston University is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 We are a VEVRAA Federal Contractor.